WafflesRVeryNice/Time_Switch/README.md

 \- SSM24
 \- Dorian
 \- Popax21

-**Update:**
 \- Wartori
 \- gamaton celeste
+\- Eylstar

 **Special thanks to:**
 \- Snip for helping me the most
-\- Kalobi for making the teleport (On hook) functional
+\- Kalobi for making the teleport functional
-\- Popax21 for making my IL hook functional
+\- Popax21 for making teleport correction IL hook functional
-\- Wartori for making the manual IL hook functional
+\- Wartori for making the manual IL hook to disable dash refill on time switch functional